-If they scream, “Creative writer”, and they’re looking for a process oriented spreadsheet wiz, they’ll stop.
+If they scream “creative writer,” but they’re looking for a process-oriented spreadsheet wiz, they’ll stop.

-Don’t try to win the job in 5 seconds.
-Just try to win 30 seconds more!
+Don’t try to win the job in five seconds.
+Just try to win thirty seconds more!

-Give them something in 30 seconds that makes them want to spend 2 minutes
+Give them something in thirty seconds that makes them want to spend two minutes.

-This seems like a small increment, but if someone is reviewing dozens or hundreds of potential hires, the vast majority get cut after 5 seconds.
-Making it to the, “Let me take a closer look” phase, even if only 30 seconds, is a big deal.
+This seems like a small increment, but if someone is reviewing dozens or hundreds of potential hires, the vast majority get cut after five seconds.
+Making it to the “Let me take a closer look” phase, even if only thirty seconds, is a big deal.

-Again, you won’t get hired in 30 seconds.
-You just need to earn 2 minutes.
+Again, you won’t get hired in thirty seconds.
+You just need to earn two minutes.

-Give them something in 2 minutes that makes them want to spend 10
+Give them something in two minutes that makes them want to spend ten.

 Here’s where it gets fun.

-2 minutes is where you can best spread your wings and let your unique skillset, personality, and goals fly.
+Two minutes is where you can best spread your wings and let your unique skill set, personality, and goals fly.
 I think video is ideal for this.
 Your personal “elevator pitch” is a great way to showcase your communication skills, attention to detail, energy, excitement, one or two skills, and a few things you love about the company, product, or role, all in 60-90 seconds (giving them a buffer to press play, pause, and ingest).

-2 minutes is enough time to break down and describe your projects briefly, and ask them to dive in.
-Why did you do the projects?
+Two minutes is enough time to break down and describe your projects briefly and ask them to dive in.
+Show why you did the work you did.
 What did you learn?
-What would you do for them?
+What would you do for their company?

-Give them something in 10 minutes that makes them want to interview you
+Give them something in ten minutes that makes them want to interview you.

 Projects tailored to the opportunity are best.
-It shows not just the skills and mindsets, but a deep thoughtfulness about the opportunity and a passion for it.
+They show not just your skills and mindset, but a deep thoughtfulness about the opportunity and a passion for it.

 Hirers are people too!
 They want to be wanted!